kmkumaran/purchasing/README.md

 3. Configure the Chef Workstation
 4. Create a Cookbook
 5. Create a Role
+6. Add your linux vm as a Chef 'Node'
 6. Deploy the Application
 8. Setup continuous delivery using Build and Release definitions